tetrix1993/moca-news-image-downloader/README.md

 # Moca News Image Downloader

 ## Introduction
 Moca News Image Downloader is a simple command line program to download enlarged images from the [Moca News website](https://moca-news.net/).
-These images are right-clicked disabled on the website and accessing the direct link to the image will show an "X" image instead (see below).
-This program is used to download the intended images from the website.
+These images are right click disabled and accessing the image's direct link will show an "X" image instead (see below).
+The program downloads the intended images based on the article ID.
 This program is written in Python 3.

 ![ban.jpg](/images/ban.jpg)

 ## Setting Up